FrankJaco/homeassistant-wwino-addon/docs/index.md

 ### Accessing the Vino SubView from your Dashboard
-You will need a way to the Vino SubView.
-You can handle this in many ways, but for the purpose of this document, I will use a Tile card.
+You will need a way to access the Vino SubView.
+You can handle this in many ways.
+For the purpose of this document, I will use a Tile card.

 ![Tile1](https://raw.githubusercontent.com/FrankJaco/homeassistant-wwino-addon/main/resources/tile1.png)